 Where have the ancient gods gone?
 Where can we find the Gods of our ancient ancestors?

 The Gods of old are still with us.
+The Nordic religion is one of the best kept cultural traditions of this ancient system of reverence.
 Connecting with the original Gods of this world is essential for several reasons.
 Are you interested in finding why and how?
 If so, ask yourself some questions.
 What is that which sustains all life?
 Well, of course, it is our Earth and its environment.

 The fact is, many people worship nature.
 Don’t laugh.
 You can prove that nature exists.
 There are remnants of the traditions that grew out of the understanding of nature.
 The old Nordic religion today puts us in touch with the environment.
 That’s more than you can say for all the other imaginary friends of the dying god sects.